 Posted by ESPN's Rachel Nichols

-Rachel Nichols is an ESPN bureau reporter based in New York and covering the Lions' draft.
+Rachel Nichols is an ESPN bureau reporter based in New York and covering the draft in Detroit.